JAEGER2K/lenie/README.md

 On the server side there needs to be the following additional software installed:

-1. The basic suite of unix tools such as grep, awk, etc which is available pretty much everywhere from the beginning
+1. The basic suite of unix tools such as ls, grep, awk, etc
 2. A web server of your choice (nginx, lighttpd, apache, etc)
+3. markdown (currently the reference implementation *markdown.pl*)
-3. *lenie*
+4. *lenie*

 The user under which git is run on the server needs to have permission to write in the directory observed by the web server (eg. /data/www).